ices-eg/ICES-VMS-and-Logbook-Data-Call/Data preparation and submission.md

 Now start Rstudio to install all the necessary R packages that vmstools depends on.

-## Step 3: Installing vmstools
+## Step 3: Installing Libraries

-Next, we need to download and install the vmstools library.
+If you are following the workflow script, the installation and loading of libraries is now handled within the script.
+We still need to download and install the libraries which are not available on CRAN.
 To do this, we will need the **Devtools** library.
 Devtools provides functions that allow you to install packages from GitHub.
 If you haven’t installed it yet, you can do so by running the following command in your R console:

 Paste: